Release Notes

 TSTyche 4.1

-TSTyche 4.1 ships with the new checkSuppressedErrors configuration option.
+TSTyche 4.1 adds the new checkSuppressedErrors configuration option.

 Configuration